frederic-perez/AmE-dictionary/data/idioms.md

 __black and white__ _n_ The police; a black and white police patrol car; any police car. _Call the black and whites.
 We got trouble here._
 __black magic__
 __black sheep__
+__Black Twitter__ A collective name for the black users on the social media site Twitter.
 __black__ _n_ _You take sugar, cream?
 No, thanks, just black._
 __blank canvas__
 __blank slate__